 - My primary love and interest is my family.
 To paraphrase John Prine, “you are my everything.”

-- I have been SCUBA diving since I was eleven-years old and have worked as a dive instructor and professional guide for nearly 20 years.
+- I have been SCUBA diving since I was 11 years old and have worked as a dive instructor and professional guide for nearly 20 years.
 My passion for being underwater has woven itself into nearly every fabric of my life.
 From recreational pursuits to scientific exploration, I have had the good fortune to dive in all but one of Earth’s oceans.

 - I once spent a month at sea on the Arctic Ocean bow-hunting Pacific walrus alongside Siberian Yupik Eskimos.